 We have incurred net losses since our inception in May 2011.
-Our operations to date have been limited to organizing and staffing our company, raising capital, undertaking preclinical studies and other research and development initiatives and, beginning in 2013, conducting clinical trials of our most advanced product candidates.
-To date, we have not generated any revenue, other than license and collaboration revenue, and we have primarily financed our operations through public offerings and private placements of our equity securities, issuances of convertible promissory notes and loan agreements.
-As of December 31, 2018, we had an accumulated deficit of \$206.9 million.
-We recorded net losses of \$82.8 million, \$59.0 million and \$25.9 million for the years ended December 31, 2018, 2017 and 2016, respectively.
-We anticipate that a substantial portion of our capital resources and efforts in the foreseeable future will be focused on completing the necessary development for and obtaining regulatory approval and preparing for potential commercialization of our product candidates, as well as for commercializing XIPERE for the treatment of macular edema associated with uveitis, if approved.
+Our operations to date have been limited to organizing and staffing our company, raising capital, conducting preclinical studies and clinical trials and undertaking other research and development initiatives.
+To date, we have not generated any revenue, other than license and other revenue generated from collaboration agreements, and we have primarily financed our operations through public offerings and private placements of our equity securities, issuances of convertible promissory notes and loan agreements.
+As of December 31, 2020, we had an accumulated deficit of \$255.9 million.
+We recorded net losses of \$18.2 million, \$30.8 million and \$82.8 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+We anticipate that a substantial portion of our capital resources and efforts in the foreseeable future will be focused on completing the necessary development for and obtaining regulatory approval of our product candidates, as well as discovering compounds and developing proprietary solutions to utilize with our SCS Microinjector.

 We expect to continue to incur significant and increasing operating losses at least for the next several years.
-We do not expect to generate product revenue unless and until we successfully complete necessary development of, and obtain regulatory approval for, one or more of our product candidates.
+We do not expect to generate significant product or license and other revenue unless and until we successfully complete necessary development of, obtain regulatory approval for and successfully commercialize one or more of our product candidates, either on our own or together with a third party.
 Our net losses may fluctuate significantly from quarter to quarter and year to year, depending on the timing of our clinical trials and our expenditures on other research and development activities.
-We anticipate that our clinical trial expenses will decrease over the near term as we have discontinued our SAPPHIRE and TOPAZ clinical trials.
-However, we will continue our efforts to seek to discover, research and develop additional product candidates and seek regulatory approvals for XIPERE for the treatment of macular edema associated with uveitis and other developmental efforts necessary to seek such approvals.
-We anticipate that our general and administrative expenses will increase substantially as we:
+Our clinical trial expenses have decreased significantly following our decision to discontinue late-stage clinical trials of XIPERE for indications other than uveitis.
+However, we will continue our efforts to seek to discover, research and develop additional product candidates and seek regulatory approvals in additional regions for XIPERE for the treatment of macular edema associated with uveitis.
+We have advanced our proprietary suspension of axitinib, which we refer to as CLS-AX, into clinical development, and if these trials are successful, we anticipate an increase in clinical trial expenses as we continue further development of that product candidate.